Written by Philip Boucher,

 This week, STOA published the results of its study on 3D bio-printing for medical and enhancement purposes.
 The study was requested by Dario Tamburrano (EFDD, Italy), and carried out by the European Technology Assessment Group (ETAG), under the management of STOA.
 The study followed STOA’s foresight methodology, which starts with the identification of broad trends and their potential impacts, before moving on to the development of scenarios to support the exploration of possible futures and, finally, back to the present day with reflections on how to prepare for and shape the future.
 Three key challenges are identified in the approach to regulation, in managing the distribution of costs and benefits, and in the role of citizens in technology development.
 The study offers two distinct sets of policy options in response to each of these three challenges.

 The whole study is described in detail in a report, which is augmented by a further analysis of legal and ethical issues.
-The key insights of the study are summarised and developed in an In-Depth Analysis, which offers concluding remarks on three key trends (decentralisation, DIY and mass customisation), the ambiguous boundary between medical recovery and human enhancement, responsible research and innovation, managing expectations of the technology, and how to develop socially acceptable technologies.
+The key insights of the study are summarised and developed in an In-Depth Analysis, which offers concluding remarks on three key trends (the decentralisation of supply chains, mass customisation of devices, and the rise of ‘maker movements’ operating outside traditional laboratories), the ambiguous boundary between medical recovery and human enhancement, responsible research and innovation, managing expectations of the technology, and how to develop socially acceptable technologies.

 Your opinion counts for us.
 To let us know what you think, get in touch via email.